abrasive/shairport/README.md

 $sudo make install
 ```

-to install `shairport-sync` along with a `man` page, a default configuration file and some `systemd` startup configuration files to launch it automatically at system startup.
+to install `shairport-sync` along with a `man` page, a default configuration file and a `systemd` configuration file called `shairport-sync.service` to launch it automatically at system startup.

+Note: there is a small bug in `shairport-sync.service` which you should now fix: change the line `ExecStart=/usr/bin/shairport-sync` to `ExecStart=/usr/local/bin/shairport-sync`.
+This bug will be fixed in the next update.

-To enable Shairport Sync to start automatically at system startup, enter:
+Next, having fixed that bug, to enable Shairport Sync to start automatically at system startup, enter:

 `$sudo systemctl enable shairport-sync`